21.3.22

 Holbein Acrylic Gouache Review

-This winter I enjoyed playing with the new 5 Color Holbein Acrylic Gouache set while always looking for a product that performs well with multi-media artworks adding pens & watercolor.
-Turns out Holbein Acrylic Gouache has unique attributes that combine the durability of acrylic paint & the mat surface quality for a finish like traditional water-based gouache.
+This winter I enjoyed playing with the new 5 Color Holbein Acrylic Gouache set while always looking for a product that performs well with multi-media artworks, adding pens & watercolor.
+It turns out that Holbein Acrylic Gouache has unique attributes that combine the durability of acrylic paint with the matte surface quality for a finish like traditional water-based gouache.

 Holbein Acrylic Gouache Paint Review

-To spice up my creative world I will purchase new art products, always looking for the magic combo that can tackle my experimental explosions on a strong yet forgiving surface, THE IMPOSSIBLE DREAM, but I continue to pursue its possibilities.
+To spice up my creative world, I will purchase new art products, always looking for the magic combo that can tackle my experimental explosions on a firm yet forgiving surface, THE IMPOSSIBLE DREAM, but I continue to pursue its possibilities.

 Color Mix Charts for